gardener/gardener/docs/concepts/gardenlet.md

 - `migrate`: this flow is triggered when `spec.seedName` specifies a different seed than `status.seedName`.
 It performs the first half of the [Control Plane Migration](../usage/control_plane_migration.md#shoot-control-plane-migration), i.e., a backup (`migrate` operation) of all control plane components followed by a "shallow delete".
 - `delete`: this flow is triggered when the shoot's `deletionTimestamp` is set, i.e., when it is deleted.

-Gardenlet takes special care to prevent unnecessary shoot reconciliations.
+The gardenlet takes special care to prevent unnecessary shoot reconciliations.
 This is important for several reasons, e.g., to not overload the seed API servers and to not exhaust infrastructure rate limits too fast.
-Gardenlet performs shoot reconciliations according to the following rules:
+The gardenlet performs shoot reconciliations according to the following rules:

 - If `status.observedGeneration` is less than `metadata.generation`: this is the case, e.g., when the spec was changed, a [manual reconciliation operation](../usage/shoot_operations.md) was triggered, or the shoot was deleted.
 - If the [last operation](../usage/shoot_status.md) was not successful.
-- If the shoot is in a [failed state](../usage/shoot_status.md), gardenlet does not perform any reconciliation on the shoot (unless the retry operation was triggered).
-However, it syncs the `Cluster` resource to the seed in order to inform extension controllers about the failed state.
+- If the shoot is in a [failed state](../usage/shoot_status.md), the gardenlet does not perform any reconciliation on the shoot (unless the retry operation was triggered).
+However, it syncs the `Cluster` resource to the seed in order to inform the extension controllers about the failed state.
 - Regular reconciliations are performed with every `GardenletConfiguration.controllers.shoot.syncPeriod` (defaults to `1h`).
 - Shoot reconciliations are not performed if the assigned seed cluster is not healthy or has not been reconciled by the current gardenlet version yet (determined by the `Seed.status.gardener` section).
-This is done to make sure that shoots are reconciled with fully rolled out seed system components after a gardener upgrade.
-Otherwise, gardenlet might perform operations of the new version that doesn't match the old version of the deployed seed system components, which might lead to unspecified behavior.
+This is done to make sure that shoots are reconciled with fully rolled out seed system components after a Gardener upgrade.
+Otherwise, the gardenlet might perform operations of the new version that doesn't match the old version of the deployed seed system components, which might lead to unspecified behavior.

 There are a few special cases that overwrite or confine how often and under which circumstances periodic shoot reconciliations are performed:

-- In case, the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), the sync period for a shoot can be increased individually by setting the `shoot.gardener.cloud/sync-period` annotation.
+- In case the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), the sync period for a shoot can be increased individually by setting the `shoot.gardener.cloud/sync-period` annotation.
 This is always allowed for shoots in the `garden` namespace.
 Shoots are not reconciled with a higher frequency than specified in `GardenletConfiguration.controllers.shoot.syncPeriod`.
-- In case, the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), shoots can be marked as "ignored" by setting the `shoot.gardener.cloud/ignore` annotation.
-In this case, gardenlet does not perform any reconciliation for the shoot.
+- In case the gardenlet config allows it (`controllers.shoot.respectSyncPeriodOverwrite`, disabled by default), shoots can be marked as "ignored" by setting the `shoot.gardener.cloud/ignore` annotation.
+In this case, the gardenlet does not perform any reconciliation for the shoot.
-- In case `GardenletConfiguration.controllers.shoot.reconcileInMaintenanceOnly` is enabled (disabled by default), gardenlet performs regular shoot reconciliations only once in the respective maintenance time window (`GardenletConfiguration.controllers.shoot.syncPeriod` is ignored).
-Gardenlet randomly distributes shoot reconciliations over the maintenance time window to avoid high bursts of reconciliations (see [this doc](../usage/shoot_maintenance.md#cluster-reconciliation)).
+- In case `GardenletConfiguration.controllers.shoot.reconcileInMaintenanceOnly` is enabled (disabled by default), the gardenlet performs regular shoot reconciliations only once in the respective maintenance time window (`GardenletConfiguration.controllers.shoot.syncPeriod` is ignored).
+The gardenlet randomly distributes shoot reconciliations over the maintenance time window to avoid high bursts of reconciliations (see [Shoot Maintenance](../usage/shoot_maintenance.md#cluster-reconciliation)).
-- In case `Shoot.spec.maintenance.confineSpecUpdateRollout` is enabled (disabled by default), changes to the shoot specification are not rolled out immediately but only during the respective maintenance time window (see [this doc](../usage/shoot_maintenance.md)).
+- In case `Shoot.spec.maintenance.confineSpecUpdateRollout` is enabled (disabled by default), changes to the shoot specification are not rolled out immediately but only during the respective maintenance time window (see [Shoot Maintenance](../usage/shoot_maintenance.md)).

 #### "Care" Reconciler